-Does your child hate going to the dentist?
+Does your child fear going to the dentist?
 You are not the only one.
 Many children fear the dentist because of the strange noises and, oftentimes, pain that accompany their visits.
-There are a few things that you, as their parent, can do to help make there experience more enjoyable.
+There are a few things that you, as their parent, can do to help make their experience more enjoyable.
 Listed are three suggestions to consider.

 Carefully Choose Your Words

 When preparing for your child’s visit to the dentist be aware of the words you use.
 It’s easy to forget how powerful words can be, especially on a young and impressionable mind.
 If you tell your child that it might hurt a little, that will be the only thing they think about as they sit down for their appointment.

 “My favorite thing to have parents tell their child is that we are going to check their smile and count their teeth — that’s it, nothing else,” says Michael J. Hanna, D.M.D., a pediatric dentist in McKee Rocks, Pennsylvania, and a national spokesperson of the American Academy of Pediatric Dentistry.

 Just remember to try and keep your language simple and positive when getting ready to visit the dentist.